 Inclusion in the TIP is just one part of a project's journey through the planning and approval process.
-Projects in the TIP must first appear in the 2040 LRTP, which was adopted on June 2, 2017.
+Projects in the TIP must first appear in the 2045 LRTP, which was adopted on May 12, 2022.
 One project can have many phases including preliminary engineering, environmental, design, right-of-way acquisition, and construction.
 It can take many years for one project to complete all phases and be ready for construction so all phases of a project may not be included in this TIP.
-In order to add a project phase to the TIP, funding must be identified and expected to be readily available in order to ensure the TIP remains fiscally constrained.
+In order to add a project phase to the TIP, funding must be identified and expected to be readily available to ensure the TIP remains fiscally constrained.
 The following table lists the types of project phases found in the TIP.

-PROJECT PHASES Project Phase Acronym Description Acquisition/Purchase ACQ Procuring equipment, software, or vehicles Capital САР Capital expenditures Construction CONST Work by the agency or contractor(s) to build the project, possibly including utility relocation Intelligent Transportation Systems ITS Procuring, developing, or integrating technology to manage transportation facilities, improve safety, or mobility Maintenance MAINT Activities to preserve the transportation/transit system Operations OP Operating the transportation system such as incurring costs related to the day-to-day operations or maintenance of transit vehicle systems, traffic signal systems, or intelligent transportation systems Preliminary Engineering - NEPA PE-N Includes activities from the inception of the project, fulfilling the requirements of the National Environmental Policy Act of 1969 and all applicable legislation, regulations, executive orders, and directives, up to the approval of the environmental document Preliminary Engineering - Design PE-D Preliminary engineering design work, according to accepted engineering practices, after approval of the environmental document Right-of-Way ROW Work from the distribution of ROW plans up to advertising for bids or commencement of work by the agency, dealing with real property acquisition, temporary and permanent easements, and utility relocation Training TR Training activities
+PROJECT PHASES Project Phase Acronym Description Acquisition/Purchase ACQ Procuring equipment, software, or vehicles Capital САР Capital expenditures Construction CONST Work by the agency or contractor(s) to build the project, possibly including utility relocation Intelligent Transportation Systems ITS Procuring, developing, or integrating technology to manage transportation facilities, improve safety, or mobility Maintenance MAINT Activities to preserve the transportation/transit system Operations OP Operating the transportation system such as incurring costs related to the day-to-day operations or maintenance of transit vehicle systems, traffic signal systems, or intelligent transportation systems Preliminary Engineering - NEPA PE-N Includes activities from the inception of the project, fulfilling the requirements of the National Environmental Policy Act of 1969 and all applicable legislation, regulations, executive orders, and directives, up to the approval of the environmental document Preliminary Engineering - Design PE-D Preliminary engineering design work, according to accepted engineering practices, after approval of the environmental document Right-of-Way ROW Work from the distribution of ROW plans up to advertising for bids or commencement of work by the agency, dealing with real property acquisition, temporary and permanent easements, and utility relocation Training TR Training activities are funded by such groupings are to be of a scale small enough not to warrant individual identification and may be grouped by function, work type, and/or geographic area using the applicable classifications under 23 CFR 771.117(c) and (d) and/or CFR 40 part 93.
+Project groupings may only include projects that meet the following conditions: non-regionally significant, environmentally neutral, and exempt from air quality conformity.